aljoxo/Arisen/README.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) on this github and place it in a folder such as `C:\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing Apotheosis
+#### Downloading and Installing Arisen

-Downloading and installing Apotheosis can take a while depending on your internet connection and computer.
-To install Apotheosis, complete the following steps.
+Downloading and installing Arisen can take a while depending on your internet connection and computer.
+To install Arisen, complete the following steps.

 1. Download the Wabbajack Installer on this github,.
-2. Press the download button on Apotheosis and wait for it to download.
+2. Press the download button on Arisen and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Apotheosis. **Do not install it to your desktop, downloads folder, or Skyrim's Steam Folder.**
+3. Set the installation folder to be somewhere like C:\Games\Arisen. **Do not install it to your desktop, downloads folder, or Skyrim's Steam Folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.